ManuelVeMe/rx-interoperability-star/docs/05-api-spec-and-error-handling.md

 - Style: pragmatic RESTful APIs using FHIR Bundles as the canonical transaction payload.
 - Non-goals (for this case): full FHIR server behavior, advanced search, and full national eRx IG coverage.

+The end-to-end sequence of interactions, including the sync/async boundary and downstream routing, is illustrated in the sequence diagram described in [`03-target-architecture-and-flow.md`](./03-target-architecture-and-flow.md) section 3.

 ---

 ## 2. Core REST endpoints